 - a.
 Have the affirmative responsibility of conserving and enhancing the educational standards of the college and schools under his jurisdiction; - b.
-Be the advisor and executive agent of the Board and his respective College Committee and as such shall have the immediate supervision with full discretionary power in carrying into effect the Bylaws, resolutions, and policies of the Board, the lawful resolutions of the several faculties; - c.
-Exercise general superintendence over his educational unit's concerns, officers, employees, and students."
+Be the advisor and executive agent of the Board and her respective College Committee and, as such, shall have the immediate supervision with full discretionary power in carrying into effect the Bylaws, resolutions, and policies of the Board, the lawful resolutions of the several faculties; - c.
+Exercise general superintendence over her educational unit's concerns, officers, employees, and students."